physrisk/website-source/pages/topics.md

 somewhat different individuals within financial markets.
 Evidently these ideas can be applied while studying other socio-economic systems.

-It is possible to explore the socio-economic interactions through the lense of agent-based models.
+It is possible to explore the socio-economic interactions through the lens of agent-based models.
 In these models we replace the individuals from the real life socio-economic systems with abstract entities called agents (hence the term for this framework).
 These agents act based on predefined rules and